 Particulars Rate General provision on unclassified Small and Medium Enterprise (SME) financing.
 0.25% General provision on unclassified loans and advances/ investments other than Consumer Financing, Loans to Brokerage House, Merchant Banks, Stock Dealers etc., SMA as well as SME Financing).
 1% General provision on interest receivable on loans / investments.
 1% General provision on off-balance sheet exposures (Provision has been made on the total exposure and amount of cash margin & value of eligible collateral were not deducted while computing off-balance sheet exposure).
-1% General provision on unclassified loans and advances/ investments for housing finance, loans for professionals to set- up business under consumer financing scheme.
+1% General provision on unclassified loans and advances/ investments for housing finance, loans for professionals to set-up business under consumer financing scheme.
 2% General provision on the unclassified loans to Brokerage House, Merchant Banks, Stock Dealers, etc. 2% General provision on unclassified amount for Consumer Financing.
-5% General provision on outstanding amount of loans kept in Special Mention Account (SMA) will be at the same respective rate as stated above (0.25% to 5%) as per BRPD Circular No. 05 dated 29.05.2013.
+5% General provision on outstanding amount of loans kept in Sp Account (SMA) will be at the same respective rate as stated above as per BRPD Circular No. 05 dated 29.05.2013.
 Specific provision on Sub-Standard loans and advances / investments.
 20% Specific provision on Doubtful loans and advances / investments.
 50% Specific provision on bad / loss loans and advances / invests.
+100%

-100% and mitigates there against, placing before credit committee, seeking approval from the competent authority, assisting in completion of documentation formalities and above all maintaining relationship with the branches and customers have so long been done by Credit Management Division (CMD).
+The Bank has a well structured delegation and sub-delegation of credit approval authority for ensuring good governance and better control in credit approval system.
+The Board of Directors and its Executive Committee hold the supreme authority for any credit approval in line with the credit committee consisting of the senior management of the bank.
+Credit proposal processing, assessment of risks and mitigates there against, placing before credit committee, seeking approval from the competent authority, assisting in completion of documentation formalities and above all maintaining relationship with the branches and customers have so long been done by Credit Management Division (CMD).
 The function of CMD department has redefined by (i).
 Credit Assessment, (ii).
 Credit Monitoring, (iii) Credit Information & Policy Development for smoothly execution of the credit risk management through segregating internal units.
 Separate segments for Corporate, Retail, SME, Credit Cards have been formed in order to diversify the credit risk.
 Towards mitigating the risks, BCBL has developed a robust credit approval system.
 The credit proposals recommended by branches are scrutinized by CMD Department.
 Sanctions are conveyed to the Branches after getting approval from Credit Committee of Corporate Office or Board of Directors if needed.